 - Liverpool just pip Manchester United to the title of ‘most successful club’ in English football, accumulating 1155 points, ten more than United.

-- The least successful clubs in the Football League are Burton Albion and Morecambe who didn’t tally a single point.
+- The least successful club in the Football League is Morecambe who didn’t tally a single point.

 - Everton have spent more time in the top flight than any other club – 111 seasons.

 - Eight clubs have never fallen out of the top two tiers of English football; Arsenal, Chelsea, Everton, Liverpool, Manchester United, Newcastle United, Tottenham Hotspur and West Ham United.

-- The biggest club to have never won the top flight is West Ham United.
+- The biggest club to have never won the top flight is Leicester City.

 - The biggest club to have dropped as low as the third tier is Aston Villa.